-Gardening for kids has been proven to not only make children happier, but helps them to learn better, cope with stress and understand life, health and nature.
+Gardening for kids has been proven to not only make children happier but help them to learn better, cope with stress and understand life, health and nature.
 Naturally, children learn through action.
 By doing and playing, they absorb knowledge and information and come to an understanding of the world around them through all of their senses.
-Gardening offers the perfect opportunity to create an awareness of the wonder of nature, to install a sense of caring for it, to learn basic skills, to get those bodies moving and to have good healthy fun!
+Gardening offers the perfect opportunity to create an awareness of the wonder of nature, to instil a sense of caring for it, to learn basic skills, to get those bodies moving and to have good healthy fun!

 Of course, the trick is to capture those busy little minds when they live in a world of constant technological entertainment and instant gratification at the mere push of a button.
 The benefits of gardening to your child far outweigh the initial effort…